Branding-Brevity/Core-Builds-By-Brevity/README.md

 1. Navigate to your preferred AIOStreams web host (e.g., [ForTheWeak](https://aiostreams.fortheweak.cloud/)).
 2. Go to the **Template Import** menu.
+3. Copy this link: [Core Nexus TorBox Exclusive - Raw Link](https://raw.githubusercontent.com/Branding-Brevity/Core-Builds-By-Brevity/main/Templates/core-nexus-torbox-exclusive_rpdb.json) and paste it into the AIOStreams Template Importer.
+4. Follow the setup guide in the `/Guides` folder to finalize your API keys and install the manifest to your streaming app.

+---
+*Built and maintained by Brevity.*
+## 🚀 Quick Start: How to Import

+1. Navigate to your preferred AIOStreams web host (e.g., [ForTheWeak](https://aiostreams.fortheweak.cloud/)).
+2. Go to the **Template Import** menu.
 3. Paste the raw GitHub URL of the template you wish to use (found in the `/Templates` folder).
 4. Follow the setup guide in the `/Guides` folder to finalize your API keys and install the manifest to your streaming app.